 Today, managers face three challenges.
 First: to encourage their personnel to think outside the box; second: to define new frameworks, for it is up to the managers to establish standards and guarantee results; and third: to get people involved in the process of digital transformation to balance the rising power of artificial intelligence.

 Fonctions RH, with M. Thevenet, E. Marbot , AF Bender, Pearson, 4tH edition, 2017.

-This book presents most of the HRM topics organised into 4 sections: (1) HR organisation and HR strategy ; (2) HR Direction, operational choices and putting ideas into practice ; (3) HR Management with coordination and administrative responsibilities ; (4) The necessity for managers to exercise daily HR applications.
+This book presents most of the HRM topics organised into 4 sections: (1) HR organisation and HR strategy; (2) HR Direction, operational choices and putting ideas into practice; (3) HR Management with coordination and administrative responsibilities; (4) The necessity for managers to use HR applications daily.

-At every level, stakes, objectives, practices and skills are analysed.
-It is a collective book written in collaboration with experienced HR professors at Cnam Paris University.
-All of them have a double teaching and business experiences.
-Numerous different approaches to comprehending and effectively implementing HR applications are illustrated through up to date examples.
+Stakes, objectives, practices and skills are analysed at every level.
+The book is coauthored with experienced HR professors at Cnam University in Paris.
+All of the authors have dual experience in teaching and business management.
+Numerous different approaches to comprehending and effectively implementing HR applications are illustrated with up-to-date examples.
 An invaluable resource for students and HR managers.